Germany strives for climate neutrality

 Approval procedure

-- in accordance with the Federal Immission Control Act with public participation and environmental impact assessment (EIA).
+- in accordance with the Federal Immission Control Act with public participation and environmental impact assessment

-- Investigation of all relevant factors influencing the environment and the surrounding communities (including noise, shadow flicker, fire protection, stability, species protection)
+- investigation of all relevant factors influencing the environment and the surrounding communities (including noise, shadow flicker, fire protection, stability, species protection)

-- Expertise of external experts and consultants
+- expertise of external experts and consultants

 Added value for communities

-More information on the Forst-Briesnig II wind farm
+More information on the Forst-Briesnig II Wind Farm

 Designation of areas suitable for wind energy in regional planning